 The Holocaust Oral History Archive is one of the earliest and largest collections of Holocaust testimony in the United States.
 Established in 1979 by Nora Levin (1916-1989), and maintained by a dedicated volunteer staff, the Archive is one of the earliest Holocaust oral history projects in the U.S. documenting a wide range of experiences during the Nazi era and Jewish life in pre-Nazi Europe.
 Holdings include interviews with over 900 survivors, rescuers, liberators, and other witnesses to the persecution and extermination of the Nazi era, 1933-1945.
 Special groupings include the testimonies of "Kindertransport" children sheltered in England, the 1985 Gathering of Holocaust Survivors, the 1991 and 1999 Rickshaw Reunions of Shanghai Survivors, and the Vilna Ghetto Fighters.
-Original recordings were done at Gratz College on audio cassette tapes.
-In 1997 those tapes were shared with the Holocaust History Museum in Washington, D.C. and digitized.
-Those audio files are available on this website along with the accompanying transcripts.
-All audio files have not been transcribed.
+In 1997 these original recordings on audio cassette were shared with the United States Holocaust Memorial Museum in Washington, D.C. where they were digitized.
+These audio files are available on this website along with the accompanying transcripts.
 This is an ongoing project; new materials will be uploaded as they become available.

 Collection And Citation Information

 Accruals and Additions:

 Footnotes and bibliographic references should refer to the Holocaust Oral History Archive and Gratz College.

 Interviewee last name, first name.
 “Title of interview (if any.)*” Interview by First Name Last Name of interviewer.
 Day Month Year of interview.
 Unique identifier, Publisher name (title of database or website), Holocaust Oral History Archive.
 Tuttleman Library, Gratz College.
 Format (e.g., CD-ROM, Digital audio file, Audiocassette).